lingow/Product-Catalog-Service/README.md

 Heroku-Spring Data JPA-JerseyRest
 =======================

-Project Template for JPARepository + JerseyRest + ready for Heroku
+Product Catalog Service using JPARepository + JerseyRest + ready for Heroku

 More info on each project: